FrandsenGroup/magbuilder/README.md

     mag = pickle.load(f)
     f.close()</pre>

-The example.ipynb notebook included in this repository provides a simple example of this functionality.
+The example.ipynb notebook included in this repository provides an example of this functionality.